 Prior to placing the seat belt around the test dummy, fully extend the webbing from the seat belt retractor(s) and release it three times to remove slack.
-If an adjustable seat belt D-ring anchorage exists, place it in the adjustment position closest to the mid-position.
+If an upper adjustable seat belt turning loop (adjustable seat belt D-ring anchorage) exists, place it in the adjustment position closest to the mid-position.
 If an adjustment position does not exist midway between the highest and lowest position, the closest adjustment position above the midpoint is used.